-Update: The Ioco Lands Connector Options Study was presented at the July 10, 2018 Regular Meeting of Council, 7pm, Council Chambers.
+Update: The Ioco Lands Connector Options Study was presented at the July 10, 2018 Regular Meeting of Council at 7pm in Council Chambers.
 At the meeting, the following resolution was passed:

 THAT the report dated June 29, 2018 from the Engineering and Operations Department – Engineering Division regarding Ioco Lands Connector Options Study be received for information.